atom0s/XiPackets/world/client/0x0102/README.md

 This array is used to determine which slot is being modified by the client when equipping or unequipping blue magic spells.
 When the client is changing a spell slot, the slot that is being modified will have its value set to the spell id that is either being equipped or unequipped. _(When unequipping, the packets `SpellId` value will be `0`, but this arrays value for the given slot will still be the spell id value.)_

-When unequipping all currently equipped spells, this packets `SpellId` value will be set to `0` and each blue magic slot that has a spell currently equipped will have its `Spells` array entry set to the equipped spell id.
+When unequipping all currently equipped spells, this packets `SpellId` value will be set to `0` and each blue magic slot that has a spell currently equipped will have its `Spells` array entry set to the normalized equipped spell id.

 ### `unused00`